-A working professional can spare little time for preparation being in the job.
+A working professional can spare little time for preparation on the job.
 Keeping this fact in mind, we have designed our course in a compact form.
-A minimum of two hours of study of our course will certainly help you in getting good grades in B Tech exams.
+A minimum of two hours of study of our course will help you get good grades in B Tech exams.

 Would I need textbooks while preparing from your notes?

-As far as studying for B Tech is concerned, textbooks always create a lot of confusion being generic in nature.
+As far as studying for B Tech is concerned, textbooks always create a lot of confusion being generic.
 The novelty of our course is that it is focused.
-Focused on B Tech Exams - entire syllabus covered covering most important parts to ensure high grades.
+Focused on B Tech Exams - The entire syllabus covered covering most important parts to ensure high grades.
 That is why our preparatory course is better than books as far as B Tech exams are concerned.